filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 ## Running Multiple Lotus Workers

-Storage providers intending to scale significantly beyond the 10 TB minimum will likely want to run multiple Lotus workers, each on a dedicated machine.
-Multi-worker environments can benefit from additional configuration.
-Each case will have unique requirements and considerations, and this document can provide only a very brief overview of some options.
+Storage providers intending to scale significantly beyond the 10 TB minimum may wish to run multiple Lotus workers, each on a dedicated machine.
+Multi-worker environments benefit from additional configuration.
+Each case has unique requirements and considerations, and this document can provide only a very brief overview of some options.

 ### Sector Storage Groups

-The `sectorstore.json` file in each storage location contains two additional fields to allow for creating worker groups to avoid unnecessarily moving data between multi-purpose workers.
-These fields are optional.
+The `sectorstore.json` file in each storage location contains two additional fields that allow creating worker groups to avoid unnecessarily moving data between multi-purpose workers.
+These fields are not mandatory.

 ```
 Groups []string - list of group names the storage path belongs to.